luque667788/rustCYDtouch/README.md

 ## Example

 The repository includes an Embassy async example demonstrating how to use the library with async Rust.
+Remember to install the necessary libraries and dependencies to set up the ESP Rust development environment.
+For more information, refer to the [installation guide](https://docs.esp-rs.org/book/installation/riscv-and-xtensa.html).
+Also, check the section about writing `no_std` applications since the example does not require the standard library.

 To run the example: